box/box-developer-changelog/2020-08-25-multi-select-metadata-support-in-search-api.md

-What is new here is that the `products` filter now performs a match on multiple values, only returning files and folders for which the template has a `products` value of either `shield` and `platform`.
-It's worth noting that the value of the field can contain multiple values and only match on one value.
-For example `["shield", "platform"]` will be a match for the filter `["shield", "platform"]` as they both include `shield`.
+What is new here is that the `products` filter now performs a match on multiple values, only returning files and folders for which the template has a `products` value of either `shield` or `platform`.
+The value of the field can contain multiple values and only match on one of the values specified in the filter.
+For example `["shield", "governance"]` will be a match for the filter `["shield", "platform"]` as `shield` is included in the filter.

 [search]: e://get_search
 [multi_select]: g://metadata/fields/multi-select